neone/NDImageApp/README.md

 ## Requirements

-AvatarImageView requires at least iOS 12.
+NDAvatarApp requires at least iOS 12.

 ## Installation

+To install the NDManager in your framework simply add it to the Swift Packages of your project settings.
+No pods, no command line tools.
+Just a Swift Package :)

 ## Release Notes